keyhan/jBSBE/README.md

 - Supporting Mixture of binary and non binary fields in message (Introducing I50Binary and I50LLLBin Types)
 - Support metadata in the I50Message, come in handy for tracing for example.

+Following Sections show how easy you can use the library to setup an ISO Message, ready tp be sent on a socket.

 ### @nnotation Feature
+First thing you need is the message body itself.
 The following pojo represents an ISO Message (0x200), its fields are set by help from the template set [Next Step](#creating-iso8583-template).
 ```java
 @Iso8583(type=0x200)
 public class PurchaseRequest {